 The Federal TEACH Grant

-is a grant available to students who are pursuing a first time bachelor’s degree or first master’s degree to teach in a shortage area.
+is a grant available to students pursuing a first time bachelor’s degree or first master’s degree to teach in a shortage area.
 The grant will convert to a Federal Direct Unsubsidized Loan if the student does not meet the requirements of their agreement to serve.

 In order to qualify for the TEACH grant, a student must: